Everything from the science to a DIY recipe, here’s what you need to know about CBD for psoriasis.

 There are a surprising amount of choices for treating skin conditions with cannabis.
 Between cannabis topicals with THC or CBD, hemp seed oil, and oral CBD for psoriasis, there are numerous ways to experiment with the supplement.
 But, how do you know what’s right for you?
 We’ve broken it down to make it easy.

 Legal states have the most options when it comes to cannabis topicals like lotions and salves.
 In places like Colorado and California, you can buy topicals with THC as well as CBD, which is great for skin conditions.
 That’s because THC is medicinal, too.
 Check out brands like Papa & Barkley or Apothecanna for full spectrum cannabis topicals.

 One of the easiest ways to use CBD?
 Rub an infused cream, lotion, or balm to the affected area.
 Cannabis may not be legal everywhere, but in the U.S. anyone can order CBD-only products thanks to the 2014 Farm Bill.
+One popular CBD rub for active consumers is the CBD muscle rub from Weed Sport – this product is effective and derived with pure and lab tested ingredients.
 CBD products derived from hemp plants with 0.3% THC are shipped to 50 states.
 When considering a topical CBD oil for psoriasis, there are a couple quick guidelines to follow: